ALMA detection of hydrogen cyanide (HCN) in the atmosphere of Saturn: Observation and data reductions

 \section{Observation and data reductions}

-We used the high-resolution Atacama Large Millimeter/Submillimeter Array (ALMA) with 12 m array data to search for the rotational emission lines of HCN towards the atmosphere of Saturn.
-The observation of HCN in Saturn was done on May 25th, 2018 with an observed phase centre of ($\alpha,\delta$)$ \rm J2000$ = 18:37:56.412, --22:15:52.617.
-During the observation, a total of forty-four antennas were used, with an on-source integration time of 476.402 sec.
-The observed frequency ranges were 340.98--342.96 GHz, 342.98--344.96 GHz, 354.42--354.54 GHz, and 354.98--356.96 GHz with spectral resolutions of 1128.91 kHz, 70.56 kHz, and 282.23 kHz, respectively.
-During the observation, the angular diameter of Saturn was 17.44$^{\prime\prime}$, the geocentric distance was 9.2115 AU, and the angular resolution was 0.706$^{\prime\prime}$.
+We used the archival data of the solar gas planet Saturn, which was observed using the high-resolution Atacama Large Millimeter/Submillimeter Array (ALMA) band 7 with a 12 m array (PI: Fouchet, Thierry).
+The objective of this observation was to directly measure Saturn's stratospheric winds using the emission lines of hydrogen cyanide (HCN) with transition J = 4--3 and carbon monoxide (CO) with transition J = 3--2.
+Saturn was observed on May 25, 2018, with the phase centre of ($\alpha,\delta$)$ \rm J2000$ = 18:37:56.412, --22:15:52.617.
+During the observation, a total of forty-four antennas were used, with an on-source integration time of 476.40 sec.
+The observed frequency ranges were 340.98--342.96 GHz, 342.98--344.96 GHz, 354.42--354.54 GHz, and 354.98--356.96 GHz, with spectral resolutions of 1128.91 kHz, 70.56 kHz, 282.23 kHz, and 1128.91 kHz, respectively.
+During the observation, the angular diameter of Saturn was 17.44$^{\prime\prime}$, the geocentric distance was 9.21 AU, and the angular resolution was 0.70$^{\prime\prime}$, 0.78$^{\prime\prime}$, 0.82$^{\prime\prime}$, and 0.85$^{\prime\prime}$ for the corresponding frequency ranges of 340.98--342.96 GHz, 342.98--344.96 GHz, 354.42--354.54 GHz, and 354.98--356.96 GHz, respectively.
 The minimum and maximum baselines during the observation were 15.0 m and 313.7 m.
-The shortest baseline was used to study the direct measurement of Saturn's stratospheric winds between the eastern and western limbs.
-During the observation of Saturn, the flux and bandpass calibrators were taken as J1750+0939, and the phase calibrator was taken as J1832--2039.
-The observation summary is presented in Table.~\ref{tab:obs}.
+As a result of the lack of short spacing with the interferometer, the disk flux of Saturn is filtered out, and only the emission from the limbs is preserved.
+The shortest baseline observation can directly measure Saturn's stratospheric winds between the eastern and western limbs.
+During the Saturn observation, the flux and bandpass calibrators were taken as J1750+0939, and the phase calibrator was taken as J1832--2039.
+Previously, \citet{ben22} also used this data, but the authors did not focus on studying the mixing ratio, vertical distribution, and formation pathways of HCN in the atmosphere of Saturn.